 "The intranasal administration of Once PMH IN stimulates a strong immune response because vaccine antigens are delivered directly to mucosal surfaces in the nose — the major sites of immune response in cattle," said Dr. Rick Sibbel, Merck Animal Health director of beef cattle technical services.

-Studies demonstrate young calves given an intranasal administration of Once PMH IN performed better on body temperature and weight gain measures compared to calves given a commercial subcutaneous pasteurella vaccine, Merck said.
+Studies demonstrate young calves given an intranasal administration of Once PMH IN performed better on body temperature and weight gain measures compared to calves given a commercial subcutaneous pasteurella vaccine.

-While annual revaccination is recommended, the vaccine can be administered more frequently, depending on the farm's risk assessment or if the herd faces epidemic conditions, Merck pointed out.
-As always, consult a herd veterinarian for specific guidance.
+While annual revaccination is recommended, the vaccine can be administered more frequently, depending on the farm's risk assessment or if the herd faces epidemic conditions, the announcement said.

 Once PMH IN is available in 10-dose and 50-dose packages.
 To further assist in vaccine delivery, Merck Animal Health has developed new, less invasive cannula and pump-its, which are available through Merck Animal Health representatives or veterinarians.

 To learn more about Once PMH® IN, visit http://www.merck-animal-health-usa.com/species/cattle/.